CS126SP20/final-project-amey-venkat/DEVELOPMENT.md

 **5/3/2020** - Fixed some glitches that caused game to continue despite bird hitting a pipe, and a made the "bird" a image of a plane.

 **5/5/2020** - Changed the frame rate so that the game would run more smoothly, and the bird falls more naturally.
 Depict the user's score on the game over screen.
+Added basic tests for some of the header files' functions.

+**5/6/2020** - Updated the README.md file and added the PROPOPSAL.md file to the project.

 ---